Successful pitches are the single biggest way to completely up your publishing track record.

 • the idea you are pitching

-Look at your next pitch as a system, a process, a steampunk machine into which you input an idea and a magazine and a pitch pops out rather than an exercise inputting yourself on the line, and let me know how it goes.
+Look at your next pitch as a system, a process, a steampunk machine into which you input an idea and a magazine and a pitch pops out rather than an exercise inputting yourself on the line.

-I’ve seen this perspective shift make all the difference for my coaching clients, and I’m excited to hear what it can do for you.
+I’ve seen this perspective shift make all the difference for my coaching clients, and I’m excited to hear what it can do for you for successful pitches.